thaotangthu/Vehicle-Loan-Default-Prediction/README.txt

 10. df_for_clustering.csv - This is cleaned and transformed data to be used for clustering.
 11. train.csv - This is raw data before cleaning.
 12. test.csv - This is raw data but comes without the answer key so it is not used in the project.
-13. X_train_5.csv - This is the train set used for the Streamlit app, with 5 most important features after feature selection.

 * Required environment
 —----------------------
-14. environment.yml - This file features all necessary conda environments to run the notebooks.
+13. environment.yml - This file features all necessary conda environments to run the notebooks.
-15. requirements.txt - This file features all necessary environments to run the Streamlit app.